-In addition to serving as a neutral, Usher heads the dispute resolution practice group at Winslett Studnicky McCormick & Bomser LLP.
+In addition to serving as a neutral, Usher is managing partner at Winslett Studnicky McCormick & Bomser LLP.
 With decades of successful trial, ADR, and appellate experience, he has been selected by both plaintiffs and defendants to represent their interests in high-stakes litigation, arbitration, and mediation – including multi-national disputes resolved by foreign courts and international arbitration.
-Usher has handled arbitrations under the rules of AAA, CPR, JAMS, FINRA, and the Arbitration Institute of the Stockholm Chamber of Commerce.
+Usher has handled arbitrations under the rules of AAA, ICDR, CPR, JAMS, FINRA, and the Arbitration Institute of the Stockholm Chamber of Commerce.
 Some examples of his recent matters include:

 - Lead counsel representing a group of over 40 venture capital firms in an international arbitration and foreign court action with more than $120 million at issue.
 The matter involved a series of disputes arising out of a foreign public company’s purchase of a U.S.-based technology company controlled by the VCs.
 In resolving those disputes, Usher led the team that tried and won case before a European court and then reached a favorable settlement of the overall dispute before the conclusion of the international arbitration in London.

 - Represented Knoedler Gallery — one of the most prominent art galleries in the world before its closure — in an international dispute involving what CNBC called “[t]he biggest art fraud in modern U.S. history”.
 The matter involved the sale to a Liechtenstein museum of fake art attributed to Mark Rothko, Robert Motherwell, Willem de Kooning, and Jackson Pollock, among others.